|

 sawing across just ahead of the mirror-boss.
 In fact,

-notches and forcing the brackets open with a pair of
+two notches and forcing the brackets open with a pair

-Just open the single bolt and put them on/take them
+on.
+Just open the single bolt and put them on/take

-off within a minute!
-Don't worry, one bolt is quite
+them off within a minute!
+Don't worry, one bolt is

-sufficient to hold the pieces together just as firmly
+quite sufficient to hold the pieces together just

-as the original.
-If your spare has been treated similarly,
+as firmly as the original.
+If your spare has been

 There is a further useful modification to the levers